 - Humpback whales.

-Either before or after reading about whales and marine mammals found in Indonesia, you might like to take a look at Indonesian liveaboards in the following table:
+Either before or after reading about whales and marine mammals found in Indonesia, you might like to take a look at these Indonesian liveaboards.

 Blue whales in Indonesia